Maxkodehode/Untitled-Folder/README.md

 I ended up adding a switch statement to group image files, text files, audio files and video files into their own respective directories.

-I also added a OS checker and it should now work on Windows.
+I also added a OS checker and it should now work on Windows and Mac.